-- the unknown position from the national government on funding for future years particularly given the projected decline in council population and the likelihood of continued austerity measures; - the impact on the welfare reform agenda (introducing changes to the welfare benefits systems); - changing demands and needs for council services (particularly in relation to older people); and - council also plans major investment in a number of significant capital projects which will change the way in which some services are delivered and are partially funded through projected revenue savings - there is a risk that expected savings are not as expected.
+- the unknown position from the national government on funding for future years particularly given the ongoing and projected continued decline in council population and the likelihood of continued austerity measures; - the impact on the welfare reform agenda, with Universal Credit being implemented in the council area from November 2018; - changing demands and needs for council services (particularly in relation to older people); and - council also plans major investment in a number of significant capital projects which will change the way in which some services are delivered and are partially funded through projected revenue savings there is a risk that expected savings are not achieved.

-The Annual Governance Statement, shown on pages 17 to 24, details the arrangements the council has put in place for the proper governance of the council's affairs and for the management of risk.
+The Annual Governance Statement, shown on pages 18 to 26, details the arrangements the council has put in place for the proper governance of the council's affairs and for the management of risk.
 This Statement explains the system of internal control in place and sets out improvements actions to the governance framework identified from the council's ongoing review of these arrangements.

-Risks are identified with actions to minimize and/or mitigate those risks (where possible) through the council's performance monitoring system (pentana), which is reported to Members on a regular basis.
+Risks are identified with actions to minimise and/or mitigate those risks (where possible) through the council's performance monitoring system (pentana), which is reported to Members on a regular basis.
 The Scottish Government changed council tax rules for higher banded houses from 2017/18 and there is potential for further reform of local government funding and organisation over the next few years.